benomahony/ziglings.nvim/README.md

 ## How it works

-The plugin automatically downloads the Ziglings repository to your Neovim data directory (`~/.local/share/nvim/ziglings` on Linux/macOS) when you first use any Ziglings command or open a `.zig` file.
+The plugin automatically downloads the Ziglings repository to your Neovim data directory (`~/.local/share/nvim/ziglings` on Linux/macOS) **once** when you first use any Ziglings command or open a `.zig` file.
+Subsequent uses are instant since the exercises are already cached locally.

 It tracks your progress through a `.progress.txt` file and provides easy navigation between exercises.
 When auto-build is enabled (default), saving any `.zig` file will trigger `zig build` and show you the results via notifications.